 Community legal centres, Victoria Legal Aid and pro bono/legal assistance schemes provide free legal services to the public.
 There are eligibility criteria for assistance.
 Private lawyers charge clients for their services, however some lawyers offer an initial free thirty minute consultation or accept clients on a “no win no charge” basis.

-The information here is to help you find the right organisation to help you.
-If you are unsure, you can call the Federation (03) 9652 1500 or your local community legal centre for help.
-Down load the PDF for more information
+The information here is to help you find the right organisation that can assist you with your legal issue.
+If you are unsure, you can call the Federation on (03) 9652 1500 or your local community legal centre for help.

-Community legal centres (CLCs) are independent community organisations that provide free legal services to the public.
+Community legal centres (sometimes called 'CLCs') are independent community organisations that provide free legal services to the public.
 We focus on helping clients who face economic and social disadvantage and who are ineligible for legal aid and cannot afford a private lawyer.

 - can help with particular areas or law, such as tenancy, consumer, employment, welfare, human rights, environmental issues and immigration law; or

 - assist specific groups of people, such as young people, women, or people with mental illness or disabilities.

 Each community legal centres has different eligibility guidelines as to who they can help, what legal issues they can help with and how much help they can provide.
 As a general rule, when assessing eligibility, a community legal centres will look at issues including: